mhberger/jbake/README_mhb_sqlite-2021-05-30.md

 NOTE: This is still rough as guts and is a work in progress.

-* The tests pass using SQLite on M1 Silicon and Intel
+* The tests pass using SQLite on M1 Silicon.
+Tests failing on Intel when running with SQLite or OrientDB..
-* At runtime, content is generated on both M1 Silicon and Intel, but dates are out (Timezone related)
+* At runtime, content is generated on M1 Silicon, but dates are out (Timezone related)
 * Currently working on how the DocumentModel is persisted via Document and in Documents table.